Hardware-in-the-loop simulation: Power systems

 In recent years, HIL for power systems has been used for verifying the stability, operation, and fault tolerance of large-scale electrical grids.
 Current-generation real-time processing platforms have the capability to model large-scale power systems in real-time.
 This includes systems with more than 10,000 buses with associated generators, loads, power-factor correction devices, and network interconnections.
 These types of simulation platforms enable the evaluation and testing of large-scale power systems in a realistic emulated environment.
 Moreover, HIL for power systems has been used for investigating the integration of distributed resources, next-generation SCADA systems and power management units, and static synchronous compensator devices.

 Offshore systems

 In offshore and marine engineering, control systems and mechanical structures are generally designed in parallel.
 Testing the control systems is only possible after integration.
 As a result, many errors are found that have to be solved during the commissioning, with the risks of personal injuries, damaging equipment and delays.
 To reduce these errors, HIL simulation is gaining widespread attention.
 This is reflected by the adoption of HIL simulation in the Det Norske Veritas rules.

+Missile Guidance and Control

+Simulating sensor feedback to missile guidance systems allows developers to simulate the attitude sensors and record the drive to thrust vectoring systems and aerodynamic control surface devices to test their control algorithms in the lab.
+Providing fault conditions to missile control system sensors allows observation of the how guidance systems respond to those faults.
+The resilience of the system can be observed and subsequently improved using this technique.